KnightOS/mkrom/README.md

 ## Installation

-For Linux/Mac/etc, install make, asciidoc, and a C compiler, then:
+For Linux/Mac/etc, install make, scdoc, and a C compiler, then:

     $ make
     # make install # as root